 Over two centuries, Saint Mary's has endorsed the philosophy that physical health is a strong foundation for a productive mind and spirit.
 The university has proven time and again the legitimacy of this philosophy, winning many regional and national individual and team titles across a number of sports.
-Modern-era highlights include the arrival of Bob Hayes in 1958 and his development of a bare-bones athletic program into a model for other Canadian universities; Bob Boucher's tenure (1967-80) as coach of nationally competitive men's hockey teams, the 2001 and 2002 Vanier Cup football championships, the career of CIS All-Canadian basketball star Justine Colley, and innumerable Athletic All-Stars and Academic All-Canadians.
+Modern-era highlights include the arrival of Bob Hayes in 1958 and his development of a bare-bones athletic program into a model for other Canadian universities; Bob Boucher's tenure (1967-80) as coach of nationally competitive men's hockey teams; the 2001 and 2002 Vanier Cup football championships; the career of CIS All-Canadian basketball star Justine Colley; and innumerable Athletic All-Stars and Academic All-Canadians.
 To learn more about the history of athletics at Saint Mary's, visit the Saint Mary's Sports Hall of Fame section.

 A focus on students with disabilities